robtimus/obfuscation-xml/README.md

                     .includeNestedElements() // override the default setting
             .build();

+## Obfuscation of attributes

+If needed, the values of attributes can be obfuscated as well as text.
+For example:

+    Obfuscator obfuscator = XMLObfuscator.builder()
+            .withAttribute("password", Obfuscator.fixedLength(3))
+            .build();

+Note that if attributes need to be obfuscated, XML obfuscators perform obfuscating by generating new, obfuscated XML documents.
+The resulting obfuscated XML documents may slightly differ from the original.

 ## Handling malformed XML

 If malformed XML is encountered, obfuscation aborts.
 It will add a message to the result indicating that obfuscation was aborted.
 This message can be changed or turned off when creating XML obfuscators: